Diamond Dicing: Properties of Cubes

 By Proposition~\ref{prop:union}, the diamond is unique when $\sigma$ is monotonically non-decreasing: it is given by the union of all subcubes having $k_1, k_2, \ldots k_d$ carats.
-For more general aggregators, the computation of the diamond might be NP-hard or ill-defined~\cite{hazel-thesis}.
+For more general aggregators or when different aggregators are applied to different dimensions, the computation of the diamond might be NP-hard or ill-defined.
 For instance, when \textsc{sum} is used over cubes having both positive and negative measures, there may no longer be a \emph{unique} solution to the problem `find the $k_1, k_2 \dots k_d$-carat cube'.
 This is indeed the case for the cube in Fig.~\ref{fig:reinstate-attr}.